-Little India has managed to reach over three million total streams on Spotify, performed at numerous festivals including Squamish Valley Music Festival, Canadian Music Week, Rifflandia, Keloha, and performed as the support act for established bands like Kodaline and Cold War Kids across Canada’s most prestigious venues.
-Their song ‘Sleep’ has been spun on U.K.’s BBC Introducing and BC’s The Zone, The Fox, and The Peak while ‘Oola’ has received over 51k streams on SoundCloud, followed with a music video released on July 21st, 2015.
+Currently based in London, UK, Little India has managed to reach over three million total streams on Spotify, performed at numerous festivals including Squamish Valley Music Festival, Canadian Music Week, Rifflandia, Keloha, and performed as the support act for established bands like Kodaline and Cold War Kids across Canada’s most prestigious venues.
+Their songs have been spun on U.K.’s BBC Introducing and BC’s The Zone, The Fox, and The Peak while reaching a cumulative 3,000,000+ streams on Spotify.
 Their music has allowed them to win both Vancouver's ‘The Shore 104.3 FM’s Best of BC’ and ‘CFOX’s Seeds Competition’ in 2014, as well as ascending into the top 12 of the 2015 "Peak Performance Project" hosted by The Peak 102.7.

 Conan Karpinski (lead vocals, guitar), Andrew Dixon (bass, vocals), Dallyn Hunt (drums) and Tim Morrison (guitar, vocals) propelled into 2017 with the release of their latest EP “Neon Jungle” on November 25th, 2016.
 The title of the record itself even represents juxtaposition: “Neon” representing their growing electronic elements, and “Jungle” representing their raw, vulnerable rock-roots.
 This EP showcases their progressive sound, and offers an accurate representation of how they have changed as musicians and people over the past three years.